 Isaacson, M.J.
 (2018).
 Addressing Palliative and End-of-Life Care Needs with Native American Elders.
 International Journal of Palliative Nursing, 24(4), 160-168.
 Article Abstract

 Isaacson, M.J.
 (2017).
 Wakanki Ewastepikte: An Advance Directive Education Project with American Indian Elders.
 Journal of Hospice & Palliative Nursing, 19(6), 580-587.

 Implementing Care for Our Elders took longer than anticipated.
 The advance directive coaches and Isaacson went through the Oglala Sioux Tribal Research Review Board (OSTRRB) and had to start their educational program two months later than planned.
-Since this step was important to the group, they simply readjusted their schedule and began the educational programs, which included some data collecting, in mid-August instead of June.
+Since this step was important to the group, they simply readjusted their schedule and began the educational programs, which included some data collecting, in mid-August instead of June of that first year.
 Due to changes within health administration, the group needed to present their proposal again so that new staff members were aware of the program.

 Other barriers in carrying out the program include the immense size of the reservation and weather conditions that prevent program coordinators and participants from traveling.

 Healthcare providers working with patients from other cultures need to move from broad generalizations about a culture to more specific information about a group or patient within that culture.
-Isaacson, for example, might read about Native American health issues but then speak with the spiritual healer or medicine man in a specific Lakota tribe.
+Isaacson, for example, might read about American Indian health issues but then speak with the spiritual healer or medicine man from a specific Lakota tribe.
 She asks how she can best approach a subject like Alzheimer's with a patient.
-When she meets with a patient, she invites the elder to bring family members and other support.
+When she meets with patients, she invites them to bring family members and other support.